KordingLab/Neural_Decoding/README.md

  - **get_spikes_with_history**: using binned spikes as input, this function creates a covariate matrix of neural data that incorporates spike history

 ## Paper code
 In the folder "Paper_code", we include code used for the manuscript.
-This includes hyperparameter optimization, cross-validation, etc, that is not currently in our example files.
-At the moment, we have released the code that uses the full dataset (for Figs 2 and 3).
-Code that tests the effect of limited data (for Figs 4 and 5) will be made available soon.
-The files are as follows:

-### ManyDecoders_FullData
- - Runs all decoders (except the Kalman Filter and Ensemble method) on the full datasets
+ - Files starting with "ManyDecoders" use all decoders except the Kalman Filter and Naive Bayes

-### KF_FullData
- - Runs the Kalman Filter on the full datasets
+ - Files starting with "KF" use the Kalman filter

-### Ensemble_FullData
+ - Files starting with "BayesDecoder" use the Naive Bayes decoder
- - Runs the Ensemble on the full datasets
+ - Files starting with "Plot" create the figures in the paper

-### Plot_Results_FullData
- - Takes the results, and makes plots shown in Figs 2 and 3
+ - Files ending with "FullData" are for figures 3/4
+ - Files ending with "DataAmt" are for figures 5/6
+ - Files ending with "FewNeurons" are for figure 7
+ - Files ending with "BinSize" are for figure 8
+ - Files mentioning "Hyperparams" are for figure 9